 3. How rising greenhouse gasses alter the oceans

+Many sectors of the ocean economy rely on healthy and productive ecosystems, including capture fisheries, aquaculture, recreation, and tourism.
 Climate change is altering ocean climate, chemistry, circulation, sea level, and ice distribution.
 Collectively these system changes have critical impacts on habitats, biotic productivity, and species assemblages that underpin many of the economic benefits of the sea (Barange, 2018; Gattuso et al., 2015).
 They also affect the risks of various human activities and developments (ref).
 Unprecedented ocean changes are already occurring across all latitudes (Barange, 2018; Gattuso et al., 2015) with high risks of negative impacts to many ocean organisms, ecosystems, and services (Gattuso et al., 2015).
 These impacts are likely to increase dramatically towards the end of this century, depending on the extent of future greenhouse gas emissions, with potentially dire consequences for ecosystem services, the ocean economy, and human welfare (Pecl et al. 2017).
 Below we describe these effects individually, but many of these influences may synergistically or antagonistically interact, potentially with additional consequences.

 Throughout this paper, we rely on the Representative Concentration Pathways (RCPs) adopted by the Intergovernmental Panel on Climate Change (IPCC) in its Fifth Assessment Report (AR5) to describe potential greenhouse gas emission trajectories and associated climate futures.
 The RCP scenarios are named according to the projected radiative forcing experienced in 2100 (2.6, 4.5, 6.0, and 8.5 W/m2, respectively).
 They roughly correspond to projected increases in planetary surface air temperatures of an additional 0.2, 1.1, 1.6, and 2.7 oC, respectively, through this century (Barange, 2018; IPCC, 2014).